 Factors Affecting Our Results of Operations

-Our results are affected by global industry trends and our operating environment as described in Item 4 of this annual report and other factors described below.
+Our results are affected by global industry trends and our operating environment as described in "Item 3.D.
+Risk Factors" and "Item 4.
+Information on the Company" of this annual report and other factors described below.